larpchronicles/rules/chronicles-rulebook.md

   * Includes: 4 bathrooms, 2 showers, 2 full kitchens, 4 separate rooms.
 * Tenting
   * Tents may be set up in the areas between Booth and Sailing Center.

+### Camp Loud Thunder

+Common areas have space for cots or sleeping mats.
+There is not adequate room for air mattresses.
+Each room in the Lodge has 2 bunk beds and shelving.
+* Dunkin Lodge
+  * Occupancy: 48
+  * Includes: 2 bunk beds to each room, shelving.
+Multi-person bathrooms, shower rooms, kitchenette, common area with seating.
+* Tenting
+  * Tents may not be set up near the logistics building or in an area that damages the site or causes a disruption or obstruction.

 # Equipment

 ## Weapon Construction